kmcquade/policy_sentry_readthedocs_test/docs/terraform/terraform-modules.rst

    policy_sentry initialize

-Step 1: Generate the policy_sentry YAML File
+2: Generate the policy_sentry YAML File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a file with the following in ``some-directory``\ :